emanuel0918/Heatmap/README.md

 # Heatmap
-Web Application that warns the community from the crime in the cities using a map that marks the dangerous zones.
+Heatmap is a software that warns the community from the crime in the cities using a map that marks the dangerous zones.

 FrontEnd: HTML, CSS, Bootstrap, JavaScript and Google Maps API.